Section 145 of the Constitution Act, 1867: Text of section 145

+Section 145 has been repealed.
+As originally enacted in 1867, it read:

 Section 145 was the only section in Part X of the Constitution Act, 1867, dealing with the intercolonial railway.
 It was repealed in 1893 by the Statute Law Revision Act 1893, a statute of the British Parliament.
+There is no indication that the British government consulted the government of Canada about the repeal.